sebastianGehrmann/CausalMediationAnalysis/README.md

 #### Create Analysis JSON files

 Note: the files for winogender are already available under the `winogender_data` directory.
+They were obtained from https://github.com/rudinger/winogender-schemas.

 For Winobias, you must first create a top-level `winobias_data` directory and download the contents of https://github.com/uclanlp/corefBias/tree/master/WinoBias/wino/data.